NVIDIA/aistore/docs/python_api.md

   The maximum number of objects in response depends on the bucket backend.
 E.g, AWS bucket cannot return more than 5,000 objects in a single page.
 - `NOTE` - If "page_size" is greater than a backend maximum, the backend maximum objects are returned.
   Defaults to "0" - return maximum number objects.
-- `uuid` _str, optional_ - Job UUID, required to get the next page of objects
+- `uuid` _str, optional_ - Job ID, required to get the next page of objects
 - `continuation_token` _str, optional_ - Marks the object to start reading the next page